POLICY #8.5.1

 IV.
 POLICY

-2. Work in excess of eight (8) hours in any workday is not Overtime.
-Only where more than 40 hours are actually worked in any one (1) workweek does Overtime occur.
+- Work in excess of eight (8) hours on any workday is not Overtime.
+Overtime only occurs when more than 40 hours are actually worked in any one (1) Work week.
+For law enforcement, Overtime only occurs when more than 80 hours are actually worked in a 14 consecutive day payroll cycle.
 (Time off for vacation, holidays, leave, sickness, etc., are not included as hours actually worked.)
-Daily hours may be varied within a workweek to accomplish necessary workloads and to limit or eliminate the necessity for Overtime, but supervisors shall also exercise care that extended work schedules do not result in fatigue-related safety problems.
+Daily hours may be varied within a Work week to accomplish necessary workloads and to limit or eliminate the necessity for Overtime, but supervisors shall also exercise care that extended work schedules do not result in fatigue-related safety problems.

-7. Compensatory time not used at termination will be paid at the normal hourly rate multiplied by the hours of compensatory time accumulated as defined in Section IV.E.
+- Compensatory time not used at termination will be paid at the normal hourly rate multiplied by the hours of compensatory time accumulated as defined in Section IV.F.

-9. Overtime shall be reported in increments of one-quarter (0.25) hour.
-All paid Overtime will be charged to the hourly wage budget of the department.
+- Overtime shall be reported in increments of one-quarter (0.25) hour and will be paid by the department in which the work was completed.

 VI.
 QUESTIONS/RESPONSIBLE OFFICE